-EXSS 3170 - Pre-Physical Therapy Internship I (1)
+EXSS 3170 - Health Science Clinical I (1)

-Students must be Pre-Physical Therapy in Exercise Science majors in good academic standing.
-The internship program provides the Pre-PT student with the opportunity to observe in a physical therapy setting to learn about the field of study, the events that occur in a clinical setting, and to develop professional contacts specific to physical therapy.
-Students are required to fulfill 50 hours of observation under a licensed physical therapist for each section 3170, 4170, and 4171 by the summer before their senior year for a total of 150 hours minimum.
-The internship will be completed under the supervision of the supervising physical therapist at the site and a faculty member from the EXSS department.
+Students must be a Health Sciences major in good academic standing.
+The clinical program provides the Health Sciences student with opportunity to observe physical therapy or occupational therapy setting to learn about the field of study, the events that occur in a clinical setting, and to develop professional contacts specific to the profession.
+Students are required to fulfill 50 hours of observation under a licensed physical therapist or occupational therapist for search section of 3170, 4170 and 4171 by the summer before their senior year for a total of 150 hours minimum.
+The clinical hours will be completed under the supervision of the supervising therapist at the clinical site and a faculty member from the EXSS Department.

-EXSS 3300 - Activity Methods for Majors (Theory Course) (3)
+EXSS 3300 - Activity Methods for Majors (3)